smal82/custom-visitor-emails/README.md

 ## Installation

-1. Upload the `custom-visitor-emails` folder to the `/wp-content/plugins/` directory.
+1. Upload the `custom-visitor-emails` zip file to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Bugs and Issues